0xbaaaadf8/chromeos-session/README.md

 ## What features aren't working properly?

-* Setting up the lock screen (Anybody can log in with a random password or PIN when you use the lock function; use "continue where you left off" and close the browser instead!)
+* Setting up the lock screen (Anybody can log in with a random password or PIN when you use the lock function; don't be tempted to use it when you're using Chromium OS as a desktop environment!)
 * Accessing other disks (A problem with the build downloaded)
 * Controlling sound volume, networks, and various other system-related stuff (again, this has to do with the build downloaded)
-* Using the shutdown button or restarting from the Chromium OS GUI (It behaves just like the Sign Out button)
+* Using the shutdown button or restarting from the Chromium OS GUI (It behaves just like the Sign Out button on real Chrome OS devices)
 * Using chrome://flags (It'll appear as working when you select flags to enable, but it wont.
 The only way to use flags is to modify the chromeos script for now.)
 * Automatic Updates (Checking and updating feels smooth, but once you log out, it's still on the same Chromium version.
-Install a new version of this package or modify the postinst script to get another version.)
+Install or reconfigure this package to get another version.)
 * Dictation & Select to speak
 * Adobe Flash (But it shouldn't matter, as Adobe has killed it)
 * Widevine...
 No protected content for now.
 * Android apps (Missing ARC container)
-* Crostini (This is not a high priority, as you probably are able to do what crostini offers already)
+* Crostini (This is not a high priority, as you probably are able to do what Crostini offers already)
-* Crosh (You can still have a shell via openSSH; see the "Get a shell with openSSH" section below for more details)
+* Crosh (You can still have a shell via OpenSSH; see the "Get a shell with OpenSSH" section below for more details)

 ### Get a shell with openSSH

-First, install openSSH if it wasn't installed.
+First, install OpenSSH if it wasn't installed.
 Next, download the Secure Shell App in the Chromium OS GUI here: https://chrome.google.com/webstore/detail/secure-shell-app/pnhechapfaindjhompbnflcldabbghjo?hl=en
 Then, open it and login with your username, your computer's hostname, and your user account's password.
 Afterwards, you're good to go!